-From 2005 to 2012, Lewis dynamically led the trade group for the technology industry in Pennsylvania, where he played a highly-visible role in shaping strategy for the Pennsylvania technology industry.
-His work remains embedded in legislation, budgets, and public policies advancing the technology, telecommunications and healthcare industries.
-Lewis led more than $25 million in workforce training and $22 million in advanced-broadband projects across the state.
-To speed needed innovation-infrastructure, Lewis founded the Pennsylvania Infrastructure Group representing the leading companies in energy, telecommunications, water/wastewater and transportation.
-The Group hosted annual Infrastructure summits with 500+ guests.
-For many years, Lewis hosted TechQuest TV, a vibrant 30-minute statewide TV program showcasing technology leaders across Pennsylvania.
+From 2005 to 2012, Lewis was President/CEO of the trade group for the technology industry in Pennsylvania.
+Despite lean state budgets, Lewis led more than $25 million in workforce training and $22 million in advanced-broadband projects for many hundreds of school districts, counties, and regions.
+For many years, Lewis hosted TechQuest TV, a vibrant 30-minute statewide TV program showcasing the state’s technology leaders.

 From 2000 to 2004, Lewis served in the PA House of Representatives.
-In just four years, Lewis’ stellar legislative record includes the nation’s first and largest bill for external heart defibrillators (Automated External Defibrillators – AEDs), placing more than 3,200 AEDs in PA school buildings.
-He led passage of 3 major initiatives to change school-funding and the adoption of ad-hoc COLA for school retirees.
-Lewis prime-sponsored Pennsylvania’s Education Investment Tax Credit (EITC) law, anti-predatory lending law, and highway safety corridor zone law.
-His budget initiatives included the fund-balance cap on reserve balances and the multi-million growth supplement to aid fast-growing schools.
-His tort reform work against venue-shopping has saved billions since adoption.
-Lewis’ toll-equity effort at the Delaware Water Gap Toll Bridge cut tolls and saved residents and businesses $4 million per year.
+In four years, Lewis’ legislative record includes the nation’s first and largest legislation for external heart defibrillators (Automated External Defibrillators – AEDs), placing more than 3,200 AEDs in school buildings.
+He led passage of 3-major initiatives to change school-funding and the adoption of an ad-hoc COLA for school retirees.
+His tort reform amendments against venue-shopping have saved many billions since adoption.
+Lewis prime-sponsored Pennsylvania’s Education Investment Tax Credit (EITC) law, anti-predatory lending law, and highway safety corridor zone laws.
+His 1st year budget initiative to cap Fund-Balances reserve balances at School Districts has remained in place since 2001.
+He founded Safe80 Task Force and his toll-equity effort at the Delaware Water Gap Toll Bridge has saved residents and businesses more than $4 million per year since 2003.

-In 2004, Lewis was the executive producer for the still widely-acclaimed jazz album, “The Reasons for Christmas Project,” featuring famous Pocono musicians Phil Woods, Bob Dorough, John Coates, Jr., Eric Doney, & Bobby Syvarth, as a highly successful fundraiser for Pocono Area Transitional Housing, Inc.
+In 2004, Lewis was the executive producer for a widely-acclaimed jazz album, “The Reasons for Christmas Project,” featuring famous Pocono musicians Phil Woods, Bob Dorough, John Coates, Jr., Eric Doney, & Bobby Syvarth, which album has raised nearly $150,000 for Pocono Area Transitional Housing, Inc. (“PATH”) to date.

-An attorney with an MBA and finance degree, Lewis served four years as the Monroe County Controller, overseeing its $110 million budget, financial operations, pension fund and annual audits.
-Here his efforts resulted in multi-million cost-savings, technology-advancement, and significant financial reforms that continue to benefit County taxpayers.
+An attorney with an MBA and finance degree, Lewis served four years as the Monroe County Controller, overseeing multi-million cost-savings, technology-advancement and financial reforms that continue to benefit County taxpayers.